 You can apply for a Travel Grant at any time during the academic year.
-Keep all receipts for any expenses you want to claim back – you’ll need to send photocopies of them to Student Finance England.
+Keep all receipts for any expenses you want to claim back – you’ll need to send copies of them to Student Finance England.

 The money will be paid directly into your bank account.

 There are many different routes into teaching, including undergraduate, postgraduate, and employment-based options.
 All loans, grants, and bursaries are subject to certain conditions, which you must meet to get funding.

 Full-time Initial Teacher Training (ITT) programmes, whether undergraduate or postgraduate, will get funding in the same way as other undergraduate degree programmes.
 This means you’ll be able to apply as a full-time student for student finance for fees and living costs in the same way as undergraduates on any other higher education course.

 If you’re on a part-time programme, you can apply for a Tuition Fee Loan in the same way as students on any other eligible part-time course.